 Mortgage: A Major Factor in Profitability

-Understanding the types of mortgages available and the benefits of each as well as the risks is critical to your real estate investment success.
+Understanding the types of mortgages available and the benefits of each, as well as the risks, is critical to your real estate investment success.
 Investors typically must have 20 percent of a property's sale price to qualify for an investor mortgage.
-Investors should shop around to find mortgages that offer favorable interest rates and proceed with caution when it comes to zero down, adjustable rate and balloon investment mortgage types.
+Investors should shop around to find mortgages that offer favorable interest rates and proceed with caution when it comes to zero down, adjustable rate, and balloon investment mortgage types.
 There are many options for investors and each should be weighed carefully.

 Should You Be a Landlord?